facebook/lexical/packages/lexical-website/docs/concepts/nodes.md

 than the built-ins. `null`, `undefined`, `number`, `string`, `boolean`, `{}` and `[]` are all types of property that can be assigned to node.

+Using private properties is not recommended.
+If that's the case, node must override the `clone` method to include those properties.

-By convention, we prefix properties with `__` (double underscore) so that it makes it clear that these properties are private and their access should be avoided directly.
+By convention, we prefix properties with `__` (double underscore) so that it makes it clear that their access should be avoided directly.
 We opted for `__` instead of `_` because of the fact that some build tooling mangles and minifies single `_` prefixed properties to improve code size.
 However, this breaks down if you're exposing a node to be extended outside of your build.